 With the release of the 2018 Honda Accord, the gauntlet has been thrown down in the midsize category.
-Stylishly executed designs both inside and out, impart a significantly more upscale presence than the outgoing Accord.
-With its transformation from utilitarian and rather plain to cutting edge and downright stylish, does the new Accord pose a major threat to Acura?
+Stylishly executed design both inside and out imparts a significantly more upscale presence than the outgoing Accord.
+With its transformation from utilitarian and rather plain to cutting-edge and downright stylish, does the new Accord pose a threat to Acura?

-Unlike the Toyota Camry which has design elements that one could easily envision being modified to look more elegant on the Lexus ES, the Accord just looks so good as it is that it’s hard to image what would be changed to make it more luxurious.
-Time will tell whether the next generation Acura TLX has enough compelling features to differentiate it from the latest Accord.
-For now, let’s access the playing field for 2018 and compare the newest Accord to the carryover TLX.
+Unlike the Toyota Camry which has design elements that one could easily envision being modified to look more elegant on the Lexus ES, the Accord simply looks so good as it is that it’s hard to image what would be changed to make it more luxurious or elegant.
+Time will tell whether the next-generation Acura TLX has enough compelling features to differentiate it from the latest Accord.
+For now, let’s assess the playing field for 2018 and compare the newest Accord to the carryover TLX.

 Exterior Styling

-Updated for 2018, the TLX received new headlamps and a revised grille and front bumper design.
-This latest evolution of the corporate face certainly fits better than prior iteration, yet the grille still seems too outsized and emblem far too large to look handsome.
+Mildly updated for 2018, the TLX received new headlamps and a revised grille and front bumper design.
+This latest evolution of the corporate face certainly fits better than the prior iteration, yet the grille still seems too outsized and the emblem far too large to look handsome.

 The latest Accord has a far more fluid design language overall.
-Although the grille is now quite large, the horizontal chrome accent above it, which also surround the headlamps, lends a cohesiveness to the front end that is lacking on the TLX.
-The side profile is accentuated by deep sculpting on the lower door and rocker panel surfaces, which serves to lower the visual height of the doors and adds aggression.
+Although the grille is now quite large, the horizontal chrome accent above it, which also surrounds the headlamps, lends a cohesiveness to the front end that is lacking on the TLX.
+The side profile is accentuated by deep sculpting on the lower door and rocker panel surfaces, which serves to lower visual height and adds aggression.

-Viewed from behind the TLX comes across as conflicted.
-Chrome bumper trim sits at odds with the blacked-out lower bumper and aggressive exhaust covers.
-While BMW offers Sport and Luxury packages with unique design elements, the TLX seems to have a hodgepodge of both.
+Viewed from behind, the TLX comes across as conflicted.
+The chrome bumper trim sits at odds with the blacked-out lower bumper valance and performance-oriented exhaust covers.
+While BMW offers Sport and Luxury packages with unique design elements on the competing 3 Series, the TLX seems to have a hodgepodge of both.

-With a coupe-like D-pillar recalling the 2009 Hyundai Sonata, the 2018 Accord has a sleek and upscale appearance with nicely integrated exhausts and stylish taillamps that evolve the theme started on the current generation Civic.
+With a coupe-like D-pillar recalling the 2009 Hyundai Sonata, the 2018 Accord has a sleek and rakish appearance with finely integrated exhausts and stylish taillamps that evolve the theme started on the current generation Civic.
 Overall, there’s more harmony here than on the contrived TLX.

 Interior

 The Accord’s march up into the premium echelon continues inside.
-The interior design is noticeably more cohesive and echoes the last generation Mercedes-Benz E-Class.
-Obviously fake woodtrim not withstanding, the look is clean and luxurious.
-Not ground breaking by any means, but well though out and opulent.
+The interior design is noticeably more polished and echoes the last generation Mercedes-Benz E-Class.
+Fake wood trim notwithstanding, the look is clean and luxurious.
+Not groundbreaking by any means, but well thought out and opulent.

 Performance